 Special Needs

-Transition from school to adult life requires collaboration and planning by many stakeholders.
+Transitioning from school to adult life requires collaboration and planning by many stakeholders.
 Students, families, teachers, school administrators, and community agencies work together to support student success.
 To assist students in preparing for life after high school, researchers have identified several predictors that have been shown to support post-school outcomes for students, including the areas of postsecondary education/training, employment, and independent living.
-The course progression within our Soar and WING programs is designed around these predictors.
+The course progression within our Soar program is designed around these predictors.
 Graduates from our program must meet the following requirements:

 COURSE OF STUDY